Course - Archaeological Production of Knowledge I - ARK2001

 Course content

 The course gives basic insight to different kinds of source material that give an understanding to how life and society went through social, economic and cultural changes from the past to our own era.
 The course emphases on problematizing and argumentation, with relevant theory, methods and analysis.
-The course will also focus on the interaction between archaeology as a discipline, the present time and society.
-The course content for ARK2001 form an important basis for ARK2003 Bachelor thesis in archaeology.
+The course will also focus on the interaction between archaeology as a discipline, and the present society.
+The course content for ARK2001 forms an important basis for ARK2003 Bachelor thesis in archaeology.

 Learning outcome